swimjones/jekyll-now/about.md

 permalink: /about/
 ---

-I am a global student with extensive knowlege of the global fashion industry.
+I am a global student with extensive knowlege of the fashion industry.

 I am currently developing a suite of consumer health products, and also work as a fashion industry advisor to MUKISA— an Africa-inspired leather goods brand.